-With more buyers entering the market and a scarcity of existing housing stock in many areas, developers are moving to fill the gaps in the market as evidenced by the huge number of development properties listed on our website.
+With more buyers opting for new properties, developers are moving to fill the gaps in the market as evidenced by the huge number of development properties listed on our website.

-In recent years, more and more buyers have shown a preference for these development properties and this trend looks set to continue in 2015.
+In recent years, buyers have shown a strong preference for these development properties and this trend looks set to continue.

 As with any property investment, there are pros and cons to choosing a development property over an existing one.